knightsri/AI-Projects/Recipe-Remix-Chef/IMPLEMENTATION.md

 * **`utils.py`**: A utility module for parsing and formatting the AI's raw output into a readable recipe format.
 * **`requirements.txt`**: Lists all the Python dependencies required for the project.
 * **`.env`**: Stores sensitive information like API keys.
+* **`install.py`**:A dedicated setup script that prepares the project environment.

 ## 🧩 **Core Components**

 ### **1. Input Processing (`main.py`)**

-The `get_recipe_inputs()` function is responsible for gathering all the necessary details from the user via the command line.

-* **Ingredients**: Accepts a comma-separated string and converts it into a list of ingredients.
-* **Dietary Needs**: Prompts for dietary restrictions to ensure the recipe is suitable.
-* **Time and Skill**: Takes into account the user's available time and cooking experience to tailor the recipe's complexity.
+The user interaction has been significantly improved by replacing free-form text input with a numbered menu system:

+get_menu_choice(): A reusable function that displays a list of options (e.g., for dietary needs, time, skill level) and validates that the user enters a valid number from the list.

+get_yes_no(): A helper function to handle the "healthy version" preference, cleanly processing "yes" or "no" answers.

+This approach minimizes user error, prevents typos, and makes the application faster and more intuitive to use.

 ### **2. Prompt Engineering (`recipe_generator.py`)**